srushti1017/Live_Video_Streaming/README.md

 # Socket programming :
 The way of establishing the connection between the two softwares by using sockets where as sockets connect the software either between the two different computers or the same computer.
 Here we are going to establish connection between thw two softwares of the same computer..

+# Required modules which we are going to import :

+    import socket
+    import cv2
+    import pickle
+    import struct

+   Socket module is used to establish the connection , cv2 module is used to capture the video , pickle module is used to serialize the object hierarchy this will done by the dumps() that means object is saved on the disk function of this module then by using struct packing and unpacking will be done.